jdelic/anton/README.md

         JENKINS_CHANNEL="#laterpay-ci",
         GITHUB_AUTH_TOKEN="[create an auth token]"

-On anton.laterpay.net, this config lives in /etc/supervisor/conf.d, but as you can see, Anton has its own virtualenv in `.env`, so it could also run its own copy of supervisor.
+On LaterPay's `irc.laterpay.net`, anton is run via `/service/anton` and its config lives in `envdir/`.

 ## How do I create a GitHub auth token?